 Statues in Philly range from spitting frogs to an odd collection of bears, soldiers and naked men.

-I couldn’t pass up an opportunity to take in the sights, sounds and smells of Chinatown.
+I couldn’t pass up an opportunity to take in the sights, sounds and smells of the Chinatown district.

 Early one morning I stopped by the Reading Terminal Market, an indoor mall of merchants who primarily sell food.
 The offerings ranged from a candy store to Amish baked goods to fresh fish to custom-made lunch sandwiches.